DecisionsDev/odm-container-samples/decisioncenter/README.md

 Obviously the following solution is a proposition and can be modified according to the Business Use-Case.

 The sample use-cases will be managed in 3 steps.
-1 build the java samples using the ODM java libraries 2 setup an Httpd file server to upload all the sample material 3 launch the ODM Helm instance by downloading the sample material from the Httpd file server
+* 1- build the java samples using the ODM java libraries
+* 2- setup an Httpd file server to upload all the sample material
+* 3- launch the ODM Helm instance by downloading the sample material from the Httpd file server

 ## Build the java samples

 To build the java samples, you need the [ODM jar libraries stored in the decision-center-client-api.zip file](https://www.ibm.com/docs/en/odm/9.0.0?topic=reference-decision-center-assets#concept_tyl_mkx_qpb__dc__title__1).
-A first dummy helm install is needed to provide an access to Decision Center.
+A first dummy helm install is needed to provide an access to the Decision Center asset.
 You can follow the steps according to your [platform](https://github.com/DecisionsDev/odm-docker-kubernetes/tree/master/platform)
 You can follow [these steps](https://github.com/DecisionsDev/odm-docker-kubernetes/tree/master/platform/roks#2-prepare-your-environment-for-the-odm-installation-5-min) if you are on OpenShift.